 Materials and Formats

-All of the template materials on this site were created in Microsoft Word to include key messages and information, while allowing them to be customized by end users.
-Red brackets clearly mark areas where community-specific information should be inserted.
-Directives inside the brackets suggest the appropriate information to include.
-Because they exist in Microsoft Word, the template documents are not designed for high-resolution printing, but they can be printed in color.
+All the template materials on this site include key messages and information, while allowing them to be customized by end users.
+Red brackets clearly mark the areas to insert community-specific information.
+Directions inside the brackets suggest the appropriate type of information to include.
+These template documents, are not designed for high-resolution printing, but they can be printed in color.
 FEMA resource materials are provided as PDF documents to protect their integrity.
 They can be printed, but not changed.

 For More Information